glamod/cdm_reader_mapper/docs/index.rst

 * to read data files compliant with a user specified data model (**mdf_reader**).
 * to map observed meteorological variables and its associated metadata from a data model (schema_) to the C3S CDS Common Data Model (CDM_) format or **imodel** as called in this tool (**cdm_mapper**)

 It was developed with the initial idea of reading data from the International Comprehensive Ocean-Atmosphere Data Set (ICOADS_) stored in the International Maritime Meteorological Archive (IMMA_) data format.
+In the meanwhile, it can read data C-RAID_ Copernicus in situ project too.

 The tool has been further enhanced to account for any marine meteorological data format, provided that this data meets the following specifications: